-The College is committed to observing the importance of sector measures and indicators and uses the FE Choices website which looks at measures such as success rates.
 The College is required to complete financial returns for the Education and Skills Funding Agency (ESFA).
-The financial returns produce a financial health grading and the current rating of 'Outstanding' for 2021/22 is considered to be a significant achievement in the current FE climate.
+The financial returns produce a financial health grading and the current rating of 'Good' for 2022/23 is considered to be a significant achievement in the current FE climate and related economic conditions.